arsam31/SAAC02-Notes/README.md

 - EC2 instances are in the subnets.
 - ENI(elastic network interfaces) are within the subnet and Primary ENI is mapped to the physical hardware on the EC2 host.
 - EBS exists within AZ
+- There is a feature called multi attach which allow SOME volumes to attach with multiple instances

 EC2 Networking (ENI)